In Conversation with Rachel Herbert – Trail’s End Beef

 RR2CS: What kind of climate related challenges have you encountered?

-Our ranch is in the Porcupine Hills, which is part of the Old Man River watershed.
-It’s all spring set.
-We have beautiful water quality from the spring; the volume is just amazing.
+Our ranch is in the Porcupine Hills, which is part of the Oldman an River watershed.
+It’s all spring-fed.
+We have beautiful water quality from the spring; typically the volume is just amazing.
 When we started Trail’s End in 2003, my mom did a lot of work on the spring to improve riparian management.
 Together, we developed two areas with water troughs.
-The spring usually gushes through that area, feeding our house, a couple of cattle troughs, and another spring that runs into Man’s Creek, which feeds into the Old Man River.
+The spring usually gushes, feeding our house, a couple of cattle troughs, and a stream that turns into Nanton Creek further down the valley.
+Like so many other ranches in the area, these springs are vital to the water flow in the South Saskatchewan river basin.
+From the mountains through the hills, these springs water the prairie.

 In November 2018, the spring dried up – there wasn’t one drop of water coming out.
 According to my family, the only other time that had happened had been during the deep drought of the 1980s.
-We can make due with grass – we can bring it in from elsewhere, if need be, but water is the life force.
+We can make due with grass shortages – we can bring it in from elsewhere, if need be, but water is the life force.
 After the spring dried up, we had to get really creative.
-We were hauling water up to the hills to irrigate the grass.
+We were hauling water up to the hills to water the calves at weaning time.
 It was very challenging.
-Last fall, we weren’t sure how we’d manage late season grazing.
+In the fall of 2019, we weren’t sure how we’d manage late season grazing.
 And then, in September, it snowed 3-4 feet in southern Alberta in a matter of days.
 It was wild, totally unprecedented.
 People were freaking out and complaining, but we were so happy because the spring started again!
 Now the stream is full again.
 Everything is running.

 But that drought cycle, for us, really made us realize that water is our top priority as we’re experiencing a shifting climate.